zoyafuso-NOAA/Optimal_Allocation_GoA_Manuscript/README.md

 ## Survey Simulation and Perforamnce Metrics
 The Simulate_Opt_Survey.R script takes the knitted results and the optimization data and simulates surveys, then calculates stratum means and vaiances.
-True CV, RRMSE of CV, and bias are calculated on the simulated surveys
+True CV, RRMSE of CV, and bias are calculated on the simulated surveys.
+The output consists of X variables saved to workspace

+1) sim_mean: Simulated survey estimates of mean density.
+Array with dimensions (NTime, ns, nboats, NStrata, Niters).

+2) sim_cv: Simulated survey estimate of CV.
+Array with dimensions (NTime, ns, nboats, NStrata, Niters).

+3) true_cv_array: True CV.
+Array with dimensions (NTime, ns, nboats, NStrata).

+4) rrmse_cv_array: Relative root mean square error of the CV estiamte.
+Array with dimensions (NTime, ns, nboats, NStrata).

+5) rel_bias_est: Relative percent bias of survey estimates of mean density relative to true density.
+Array with dimensions (NTime, ns, nboats, NStrata).

+6) rel_bias_cv: Relative percent bias of survey estimates of CV relative to true CV.
+Array with dimensions (NTime, ns, nboats, NStrata).

 ## Figures